warna720/SweFlix-XBMC-Plugin/README.md

 <b>Here is what you can do to revive this plugin:
-* Explain to SweFlix crew how much you really want this plugin to work
+* Explain to SweFlix crew how much you really want this plugin to work.
-* Write a scraper for their website
+* Write a scraper for their website.

 SweFlix-XBMC-Plugin
 ===================